Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Garlic, Onions & Chives

-All members of the allium family are toxic to cats.
-This includes garlicshallots, leeks, scallions, chives, and all types of onions.
-Cats eating any of these plants (for example: onion), even in small quantities can quickly come down with many detrimental signs.
+All members of the Allium genus are toxic to cats.
+This includes garlic, shallots, leeks, scallions, chives, and all types of onions.
+Cats eating any of these plants (for example, onion), even in small quantities can quickly come down with many detrimental signs.
 The most common one is anemia.
 Red blood cells in cats are broken down by the disulfides and thiosulphates in onions.
-Whether the onion is cooked, powdered, raw, or dehydrated, it can still cause health problems.
+Whether the plant in question is cooked, powdered, raw, or dehydrated, it can still cause health problems.

-Signs of allium poisoning include vomiting, diarrhea, lethargy, pale gums, rapid breathing, and an increased heart rate.
-Plants from this family should never be offered to your cat.
+Signs of Allium poisoning include vomiting, diarrhea, lethargy, pale gums, rapid breathing, and an increased heart rate.
+Plants from this genus should never be offered to your cat.
 Immediately take your cat to the vet if you suspect that they’ve ingested any of these plants in any form.

 Cheese